Blog Detail

 2. Leverage Practice Tests: Regular practice with AI-powered mock tests can help simulate real test conditions.

-3. Focus on Integrated Skills: Tasks like "Summarize Spoken Text" and "Read Aloud" contribute to multiple skills and should be prioritized.
+3. Focus on Integrated Skills: Tasks like "Summarize Spoken Text" and "Summarize Group Discussion" contribute to multiple skills and should be prioritized.

 4. Analyze Results: Use score reports to identify weak areas and adjust your preparation strategy.